Gupton Farm campsite FAQs

-Pembroke has larger food shops including a Tesco and a Co-op, about 6.5miles from the campsite.
+Pembroke has larger food shops, about 6.5miles from the campsite.

 Where is the nearest pub/restaurant?

-From April to September Cafe Môr is a popular beach shack located in the beach car park serving street food.
+From April to September, a beach shack located in the beach car park serves street food.
 There are several pubs, restaurants and cafes along the coast in Angle, Milford Haven and Pembroke.

 Where is the nearest bank and cash point?